So you want to know what split system air conditioning installation involves.

 Once your unit is secure, your installer will connect the pipes and wiring from step three to the back of your indoor unit.

 Step 5: Take it outside!
-Time for the outdoor condenser
+Installing the outdoor condenser

 We won’t go into too much detail about how it works, but essentially, all you need to know is that the outdoor unit is what does all the heavy lifting.
 It takes warm air from outdoors and converts it into cool air for you to enjoy.